-Flash Flood Warning Issued for Northwest Alabama
+EXPIRED: Flash Flood Warning Issued for Northwest Alabama

 Florence, Muscle Shoals, Russellville, Sheffield, Tuscumbia, Red

-Bay, Phil Campbell, Cherokee, Littleville and St. Florian.
+Bay, Phil Campbell, Killen, Cherokee and Littleville.

 PRECAUTIONARY/PREPAREDNESS ACTIONS…